San Diego Opera performs ‘Nixon in China’

 It’s a study of how myths come to be and how detente can open up nations to new ideas.

 “I’ve done this opera many times.
-Every time I do it I learn something new about Pat Nixon, about the opera itself, about how she fits in the opera, and I find her uh extraordinary, and um and really just such a um beautiful person inside and out.
-She was a humanitarian, and I never forget that from start to finish in the opera,” QUOTE FROM SOMEONE.
+Every time I do it I learn something new about Pat Nixon, about the opera itself, about how she fits in the opera, and I find her extraordinary, and really just such a beautiful person inside and out.
+She was a humanitarian, and I never forget that from start to finish in the opera,” said Maria Kanyova, who plays Pat Nixon in “Nixon in China.”

-“I didn’t do much research until I read the libretto first, about mao, and from the libretto, i i came to like him.
-He’s had he has this this odd charm about him. //////It’s an epic piece.
-Not only should you see it once, you should see it twice. ///// the music is uh constantly flowing it has a has a i don’t know it has an arrow to it that it just constantly is moving and theres theres a constant motion and constant rhythm in it. its never boring,” SECOND QUOTE??
+“I didn’t do much research until I read the libretto first, about Mao, and from the libretto, I came to like him.
+He’s had this odd charm about him.
+It’s an epic piece.
+Not only should you see it once, you should see it twice.
+The music is constantly flowing, it has an arrow to it that it just constantly moving and there’s a constant motion and constant rhythm in it.
+It’s never boring,” said Chad Shelton, who plays Mao Tse Tung in “Nixon in China.”

 For those who may have avoided opera out of fear they wouldn’t understand it, “Nixon in China” is a wonderful introduction, staged in English, with a variety of musical styles that will delight audiences of all ages.

 “John Adams with his music, which is very very accessible its its sonic world is jazzy, it pulsates.
 It has elements of of almost a rock and roll sometimes, and it pulsates throughout the whole evening.
 It’s very sonorous.
-And everyone will be very welcomed by the sound they hear coming from the pit,” ANOTHER QUOTE.
+And everyone will be very welcomed by the sound they hear coming from the pit,” Mechavich said.

 The indelible portraits of historical figures including Mao Tse Tung, Chou En-Lei, Henry Kissinger and the Nixon’s are set against a stunning audio visual backdrop.